- Small Animal Services

 Fleas and ticks are parasites that can cause significant disease is your companion animal.

 Fleas feed off the blood of your pet.
 They can cause severe itching and skin infections.
 In addition, fleas can carry tapeworms that can be transmitted to your pet.
-We recommend Frontline Plus or Vectra for Cats to prevent your pet from getting fleas.
+We recommend Credelio, a chewable tablet, or Frontline Plus or Vectra for Cats which are topical, to prevent your pet from getting fleas.
 These are safe products that are applied topically to your pet's skin.

 Some parasites, such as roundworms and hookworms, can be spread to people.